wgmo/graphtik/docs/source/arch.rst

         value.
 All of them default to ``None`` (false).

     jetsam
-        When operations fail, the original exception gets annotated with salvaged values from ``locals()`` and raised intact.
+        When a pipeline or an operation fails, the original exception gets annotated with salvaged values from ``locals()`` and raised intact, and optionally (if :ref:`debug`) the diagram of the failed `plottable` is saved in temporary file.

         See :ref:`jetsam`.